-Cloud Admin. • Operates the Cloud infrastructure (i.e. computinodes, networking fabric, storage servers) Role Capabilities resources: Hosts, Virtual Networks, Datastores Creates and manages Multi-VM Applicatio (Services) Creates new Groups and VDCs Assigns Groups and physical resources to a VE and sets quota limits Defines base instance types to be used by t users.
-These types define the capacity of the VM Cloud Admin.
-Creates and manages OpenNebula infrastructure resources: Hosts, Virtual Networks, Datastores Creates and manages Multi-VM Applications (Services) Creates new Groups and VDCs Assigns Groups and physical resources to a VDC and sets quota limits Defines base instance types to be used by the users.
+Role Capabilities Cloud Admin.
+Operates the Cloud infrastructure (i.e. computing nodes, networking fabric, storage servers) Creates and manages OpenNebula infrastructure resources: Hosts, Virtual Networks, Datastores Creates and manages Multi-VM Applications (Services) Creates new Groups and VDCs Assigns Groups and physical resources to a VDC and sets quota limits Defines base instance types to be used by the users.
 These types define the capacity of the VMs (memory, cpu and additional storage) and connectivity.
-Prepare VM images to be used by the users Monitor the status and health of the cloud
+Prepare VM images to be used by the users Monitor the status and health of the cloud Generate activity reports